I want to share with you a little question, the answer to it... is critical to your marketing success.

 By asking this, they realized, that what their customers really wanted, was a reliable network, uptime, fast processing, reliable printing, all that kind of stuff that would help them run their business better.
 The technology tools were important only to the IT company, They were so focused on the tool, they weren't focused on the customer and what was important to them.

 I learned the "So What" test at my first radio sales job out of college.
-My sales manager was having us role play to improve our sales skills.
-During the role play he would tape a postcard on the forehead of the person playing the client.
+My sales manager was having our role play to improve our sales skills.
+During the role-play, he would tape a postcard on the forehead of the person playing the client.
 Guess what was on the card?
 Yep, "So What"?

-This helped us to focus not what we do or the service that we provided but how we are going to help them solve a problem.
+This helped us to focus not on what we do or the service that we provided but on how we are going to help them solve a problem.
 It's stuck with me ever since.

 So take a close look at your marketing?
 Are you really resonating with your customer?
 Are you talking about what's truly important to them?

-It's a subtle difference, but it's a critical one, because if you're not talking with your customer or prospect of what's really important to them, they will tune you out.
+It's a subtle difference, but it's a critical one because if you're not talking with your customer or prospect about what's really important to them, they will tune you out.

 They will say, So What, they don't understand me..., they're gonna then move on to someone whose marketing does resonate with them But if it does pass the "So What" test, It shows your prospect that you get it... and you have a solution that's going to help them.

-So, I hope you found this tip valuable, please let us know.
-If this resonates and want to see how coaching can help you in your business, schedule a free strategy session with one click below.
+If this tip resonates with you and you want to see how coaching can help you in your business, schedule a free strategy session with one click below.

 © 2019 All Rights Reserved